 - The environment can be structured in a variety of ways.
 For example, the home environment could be structured by the client and therapist meeting with family members to ensure that the client is not being reinforced for maladaptive behaviors or punished for effective behaviors in the home.

 When you live each day unable to control your emotions or with a belief that crying is an overreaction or sign of weakness, you can fight your body and mind’s natural reaction to life.
 Using drugs and alcohol to cope with these emotions is another unhealthy reaction that you may come across.
 With behavioral treatment programs like DBT, you can feel human again.
 You can can remember how wonderful it feels to laugh and to truly be happy.

 We have emotions for a reason and if we go through life trying to mask them or drown them out, we are not only living a lie, but hurting ourselves and potentially others in the meantime.
 There will undoubtedly be things in life that will be hard to deal with—perhaps loss, disapproval or rejection.
 Recovery, much like life as a whole, isn’t always easy.
 With DBT, you can remember what it’s like to cry because you’re sad.
-It can also help us to find a life of happiness and self respect.
+It can also help us find a life of happiness and self-respect.
 We can also learn what it means to show emotion when necessary.

 Modalities Used With DBT

 Behavioral therapy alone is not always sufficient to treat an addiction, or substance use disorder and people aren’t suddenly cured after rehab.
 Recovery takes work—hard work.
 Not everyone will be successful and some people might even relapse.
-To help prepare you with the tools for a successful recovery, The Bluffs also offers some of the following treatment programs:
+To help prepare you with the tools for a successful recovery, The Bluffs also offers the following treatment programs: